lllllll-llll-llllll/periscope_thumbnails/README.txt

-simple autoit script for scraping images from periscope broadcasts
+simple autoit script for scraping images from periscope vods

 instructions: